BI Linked To Conservation

 The main issue is often not the lack of money, but the unequal distribution of money.
 This has not been corrected by the prevalent development aid paradigm, as a large percentage of aid money is typically lost to corruption, spent in the donor country or on ‘overheads’.

-A different aid paradigm is now under active consideration using the Basic Income model – transferring cash directly to those in need and giving them full control over the money.
+A different aid paradigm is now under active consideration using the Basic Income model.
 This massively reduces overhead expenses and prevents corruption.
 It also gives agency to those normally excluded from decision making, especially to women.